jashkenas/ruby-processing/README.md

 ## Replacements for processing convenience methods in ruby

-From version 2.5.1 some previously implemented processing (convenience) methods were deprecated in favor of ruby alternatives for details see wiki [notice][], and they have since mostly been removed in favor or ruby alternatives.
+Many of processing (convenience) methods make little sense in ruby (and in recent versions of ruby-processing many ar no-longer implemented).
+See ruby alternatives for [details][].

 [License][]